cbeust/version-processor/README.md

 # A simple annotation processing example

 This project demonstrates a simple annotation processor that is built with [Kobalt](http://beust.com/kobalt).
+The annotation processor allows you to generate a `Version` class containing a version number that is either read from a `Properties` file or directly defined in the annotation.

 There are two modules in this project: